 It is known that the total on the balance sheet is not the same as the post-closing trial balance.
 So, This difference is primarily because of contra accounts.
 For instance, the account Accumulated Depreciation will have a credit balance and would come in the credit column of the trial balance.
 Hence, an accountant adds the credit balance in this to other credit balances, the majority of which are liability accounts and owner or stockholder equity accounts.

 On the balance sheet, the credit balance in the Accumulated Depreciation does not come with the other credit balances.
-Rather, the credit balance in accumulated depreciation will be a deduction from the debit balance in the asset section (property, plant, and equipment).
+Instead, the credit balance in accumulated depreciation will be a deduction from the debit balance in the asset section (property, plant, and equipment).

 Significance of Post-closing Trial Balance